What is orthodontics?

 Do I need to protect my teeth during contact sports?

-What is the best type mouth guard?
+What is the best type of mouth guard?

 Can I play a wind instrument with braces?